scalameta/metals/website/blog/2022-08-08-aluminium.md

 ![type-completion](https://i.imgur.com/7kDzoLs.gif)

-This newly implemented feature for Scala 3 is not only adding necessary `[]` and `{}` suffixes to type completions; but also, it is filtering out some of the invalid completion results.
+This newly implemented feature for Scala 3 is not only adding necessary `[]` and `{}` suffixes to type completions; but also filtering out some of the invalid completion results.

-As this is a new feature, please let us know if you encounter any missing or invalid results, by opening an issue.
+As this is a new feature, please let us know if you encounter any missing or invalid results by opening an issue.

 ## [Scala 3] Auto import and completion for extension methods

 You might know that Scala 3 has introduced `extension methods` that allow defining new methods to your existing types.

-However, previously, Metals couldn't auto-complete extension methods; so developers had to find an appropriate extension method from their workspace and manually import it.
+Previously, Metals couldn't auto-complete extension methods; so developers had to find an appropriate extension method from their workspace and manually import it.
 But, this was time-consuming and not always beginner friendly.

 Now, Metals provides auto-completion for extension methods and automatically imports them!